giampaolo/giampaolo.github.io/content/blog/2023/recognize-connection-errors.rst

 Looking at production logs revealed what sort of brutal, rough and tumble place the Internet is, and how a network app must be ready to handle all sorts of unexpected error conditions which hardly show up during testing.
-To handle all of these cases, I came up with this solution, which I think is worth sharing as it's generic enough to be reused in similar situations:
+To handle all of these cases I came up with this solution which I think is worth sharing, as it's generic enough to be reused in similar situations:

 .. code-block:: python